Our Historic Torah Scroll

 When a request for a Torah is approved by the committee, a scroll is handed over on a "permanent loan" basis.
 Our scroll (catalogued as No. 1144) came to us by way of Etz Chaim, a now disbanded congregation in Novato.
 They had made the request, which was approved, and had already received the Torah when the congregation disbanded.
 When some of the members of Etz Chaim joined our community, they told us about the Scroll and made the arrangements for the transfer.
 That's how we came to be the proud guardians of one of the Czech Memorial scrolls.

 Sobeslav today has no Jewish population.
 The synagogue, after years as a warehouse, has been restored as a workshop and apartments.
 The only known Jewish survivor of Sobeslav was its rabbi, Dr. Arthur Katz, who happened to be out of the country at the time of the deportation.
 Dr. Katz went on to become the first rabbi of Hendon Reform Synagogue outside of London.
 Dr. Katz's son, Steven, is today the rabbi at that same synagogue.
-In 2009, Hendon Reform Synagogue became the keepers of our Torah scroll's twin, the only other known Torah scroll from Sobeslav.
+In 2009, Hendon Reform Synagogue became the keepers of another of the 13 surviving Torah scrolls from Sobeslav.

 To find out more about important work of the Memorial Scrolls Trust, click here.